Why is Earth Pin Longer and Larger in a 3-Pin Plugs?

 - R = Resistance

 It clearly shows that the resistance is inversely proportional to the area of the conductor. i.e. thicker of the conductor, lesser is the resistance.
 In this case, when a wet body (Keep in mind that wet body has very low resistance) touches the metallic body of the machine where leakage current exist.
 Current will flow through it as it find easiest way (having very low resistance) to complete the path.
 So there is still a chance of electric shock in the above mentioned case.

-- Related Post: Why Transformer Rated In kVA, Not in KW?
+- Related Post: Why is a Transformer Rated In kVA, Not in KW?

 Third reason, modern 3 pin wall sockets have safety shutter (as shown in below fig) on the Line and Neural lines to prevent someone (especially children) to insert conducting materials in it which cause electric shock.
 In this case, the longer earth pin help to open the shutters for Line and Neutral pins i.e. without longer earth pin, The shutters for Line and Neutral remains closed for better safety.

-Now we know another reason that’s is why the earth pin on a 3-pin plug is bigger other than Neutral and Live pins.
+Now we know another reason, that’s why the Earth Pin on a 3-pin plug is bigger than the Neutral and Live pins.